Getting Started with JMeter - A Basic Tutorial

 Samplers

-We want to send a HTTP request to our demo site, so add a HTTP Request Sampler.
+We want to send an HTTP request to our demo site, so add an HTTP Request Sampler.

 Right-click the thread group, select “Add”, select “Sampler”, then select “HTTP Request”.